Chawathka

 My fellow cowboys and me

-Have travelled many a mile
+Have traveled many a mile

 Throughout our lifetimes